 Dogwoods aren’t the only flowers you’ll see in spring.
 Redbuds, saucer magnolias, azaleas, and bluebonnets cover Palestine in all the vibrant reds, pinks, and blues of the season.

-Although you can see the blooming dogwoods throughout the spring season, you won’t want to miss the 80th Annual Dogwood Trails Celebration.
-Held the last two weekends in March and the first in April, the festival is made up of fun and family-friendly events throughout town, including a car show, historic tours, and an Easter egg hunt.
+Although you can see the blooming dogwoods throughout the spring season, you won’t want to miss the Texas Dogwood Trails Celebration.
+Held the last two weekends in March and the first in April, the festival is made up of fun and family-friendly events throughout town, including a car show and historic tours.
 Head to downtown Palestine for the Dogwood Trails Festival, where you and your kids will indulge in delicious food, listen to live music at two stages, and play in a Kids Zone.
 Make sure you're here for the Dogwood Trails Celebration's third weekend, when top country music stars come to town for the Wiggy Thump Festival.

 Yet that’s not all.
-Listen to all the sweet folk music at the 17th Annual Palestine Old Time Music and Dulcimer Festival (March 22-24), a three-day event featuring performances by some of the best dulcimer players in the country.
-Stay a little later in April for one of the most unique races in Texas: The 1836 Chuckwagon Race (April 20-22).
+Listen to all the sweet folk music at the Old Time Music and Dulcimer Festival (Last full weekend in March), a three-day event featuring performances by some of the best dulcimer players in the country.
+Stay a little later in April for one of the most unique races in Texas: The 1836 Chuckwagon Race (April 17 - 26).
 Watch as colorful (and oftentimes whimsical) horse-drawn chuck wagons vie for bragging rights like chariot racers in ancient Rome.
 Along with all the adrenaline-pumping action, there’s live music, daily trail rides, clinics, and auctions.

 There’s more than one way to see Palestine’s famous dogwoods.
-Book your spot on the Texas State Railroad’s Dogwoods in Bloom ride to see the whites of the dogwoods and the verdant greens of the Piney Woods roll by from your seat in an old-fashioned train car.
+Book your spot on the Texas State Railroad’s Dogwood Brunch Train ride to see the whites of the dogwoods and the verdant greens of the Piney Woods roll by from your seat in an old-fashioned train car.
 Along with being a fantastic way to observe East Texas’ spring colors, it’s a memorable experience perfect for if you’re traveling with your sweetheart or your family.
 After all, it’s not every day you get to ride a vintage train.

 With all of its majestic 19th-century Queen Anne-style homes and gothic churches, Palestine is a treasure trove of historic architecture.
 In fact, the town has the second-most historic properties in Texas.
 Start along Main Street and Oak Street, where vintage brick storefronts full of bars, boutiques, and restaurants line narrow one-lane streets.
 Check out the beautifully restored 1914 Redlands Inn and the spectacular 1893 Sacred Heart Catholic Church, which features stained glass windows from France and Italy.

 A piping hot espresso in the morning, some savory brisket for lunch, and an oh-so-sweet buttermilk pecan pie from one of the most popular comfort food hotspots in Texas for dessert.
-This is just a taste of the culinary delights that await in Palestine, where everything from barbecue and Chinese to Italian and Mexican is on the menu.
+This is just a taste of the culinary delights that await in Palestine, where you'll find everything from traditional barbecue joints to high-end fine-dining restaurants.

 Tuck into a brick-oven pizza paired with a glass of red or white wine at Switch Brick-Oven Pizzeria & Wine Bar.
-Sample the creations of executive chef Christian Mailloux at Red Fire Grille, a restaurant that boasts high-end fare like grilled filet mignon and chicken piccata with an extensive international wine list.
+Sample the creations of executive chef Sam Moffitt at Queen St. Grille, a restaurant that boasts high-end fare like alligator ribs and pistachio-crusted seabass with an extensive international wine list.
 Then relish a slice of succulent pie from Oxbow Bakery, voted as one of the best pie shops in the Lone Star State by readers of Texas Monthly and Texas Highways.

 Hungry?
 Check out all of Palestine’s local eateries here.